 Memory foam pillows create a lovely slow-moving feel.
 If you press your hand into the material, it will take a few moments for the foam to snap back into place.
 These pillows provide wonderful pressure relief, and they tend to keep their firmness as the evening goes on.

-Over the years, memory foam has gotten a bad rap for trapping body heat.
+Over the years, memory foam has gotten a bad reputation for trapping body heat.
 However, many companies have combated this issue by adding gel or copper infusions.
 Ventilated memory foam also helps promote airflow, which can keep sleepers cooler at night.
 So don’t write this material off immediately!
 If you’re a hot sleeper, you’ll still find tons of great options.

 Eco-friendly shoppers gravitate toward latex pillows and mattresses.
 This material doesn’t contain any harsh chemicals, and it’s especially kind to the earth.

 Better yet, latex foam feels responsive and bouncy.
-You won’t feel your head sink too deeply into a latex pillow.
+You shouldn’t feel your head sink too deeply into a latex pillow.
 And because of this, these pillows don’t trap heat easily.
 As a naturally breathable material, latex works exceptionally well for hot sleepers.

-Benefits of Side Sleeping
+Benefits of Side-Sleeping

 When it comes to sleeping positions, resting on your side is one of the best.
 Not only does it help prevent pesky aches and pains, it helps with numerous other conditions.
-Let’s take a look at some of the benefits of side sleeping.
+Let’s take a look at some of the benefits of side-sleeping.

 Though not conclusive, a 2018 study found that people who slept on their right side had no changes in the electrical activity in their heart.
 The study found that when people slept on their left side, their hearts shifted and turned.